MicrosoftDocs/office-developer-exchange-docs/docs/exchange-online-and-exchange-2013-development.md

 ms.audience: Developer
 localization_priority: Normal
 ms.assetid: f33d1093-75ba-4ff2-8d15-b0bf73a401bf
 description: "This page has been retired.
-For the latest updates, go to Exchange Online and Exchange development."
+For the latest updates, go to the topic Exchange Online and Exchange development."
 ---

 # Exchange Online and Exchange 2013 development